JolyonJian/jolyonjian.github.io/_pages/about.md

 Bachelor’s degree program.

 # 🔥 News
-- *2024.08*: We accepted media interviews on behalf of the 8 participating teams in the Feiteng track at the 19th China Graduate Electronics Design Contest. [\[Video\]](http://www.jolyonjian.fun/files/interview.mp4)
+- *2024.08*: We accepted media interviews on behalf of the 8 participating teams in the Phytium track at the 19th China Graduate Electronics Design Contest. [\[Video\]](http://www.jolyonjian.fun/files/interview.mp4)

 # 📝 Publications